vEnhance/web.evanchen.cc/input/letters.md

    you are willing to share (drafts of essays are okay).
    This way, I can tailor my letter to complement what you've already written.
+6. Please also specify which email address you applied to the program with.
+7. Specify what "type" of letter I am writing, if applicable.
+   For example, colleges commonly distinguish between, say "required" letters from a math teacher, or optional "supplements" (see e.g. [MIT][mitsupp], second-to-last paragraph).
+   It is useful for me to know whether I am the main voice or if I am expecting to add on to what other (usually more traditional) teachers have to say.
-6. State explicitly when the **deadline** is.
+8. State explicitly when the **deadline** is.

 Additional technical instructions:

+- Ideally, ask at least a month in advance.
+  (If it's less than one month, you can still ask, but I may decline.)
+- Requests, and accompanying materials/info, must be sent **by email**.
+  Not Discord direct message.
+I can't keep track of those.
-- When inviting me to whatever application the school or program uses, it's best if you invite the address evan at evanchen.cc.
+- When inviting me to whatever application the school or program uses, it's best if you invite the address `evan at evanchen.cc`.
   - _Exception_: for some reason, MathPrograms.org (which is used by REU's and MIT PRIMES) does not seem to work well with my professional email.
-  You should use evanchen at mit.edu there.
+    You should use `evanchen at mit.edu` there.
-- Please also specify which email address you applied to the program with.
-- Specify what "type" of letter I am writing, if applicable.
-  For example, colleges commonly distinguish between, say "required" letters from a math teacher, or optional "supplements" (see e.g. [MIT][mitsupp], second-to-last paragraph).
-  It is useful for me to know whether I am the main voice or if I am expecting to add on to what other (usually more traditional) teachers have to say.
 - Usually, I will always submit letters at least a week in advance if you asked ahead of time.
   So if it's less than a week until the deadline and the letter I promised